- Name: Aubrey McClendon

 Aubrey McClendon died on March 2, 2016 at the age of 56.
 He was involved in a single-vehicle crash (possible suicide) which claimed his life.
 His death came a day after he was indicted by the DOJ for conspiracy involving bid-rigging.
 McClendon was 6ft 1in tall and had a net worth of $500 million.
 He was married to “Katie McClendon” from 1981 until his death.
 Katie is related to model, Kate Upton.
 McClendon is survived by wife and three children, Jack, Callie and Will.

-Aubrey McClendon Age, Birthday, Married
+Aubrey McClendon Age, Birthday, Wiki

 - Birth Name: Aubrey Kerr McClendon